DanieleTrapani/svelterust/README.md

 This repository contains a simple Todo app built with Svelte on the frontend and Rust on the backend.
 Please note that this project was created for instructional purposes, following a tutorial on YouTube.

+After cloning and installing packages, run `sqlx database create` to create the DB and start working.

 ## Features

 - Frontend built with Svelte